jgibbons-cp/quarantine_jira/README.md

 * Make sure that your policies are configured to create events on failure.
 * You'll need an administrative (read + write) API key for your Halo account.
 * You'll need to have Docker installed.
-* You'll need a JIRA account
+* You'll need a JIRA or ServiceNow account
 * Create a quarantine group in your Halo account, with the appropriately restrictive firewall rules.